shz/virgil/language/types.md

 #### Properties:

-**`ts`** - representation of point in time, UNIX timestamp, resolution 1 second
+**`ts`** - representation of a point in time, in the form of a UNIX timestamp (the number of seconds since Jan 01 1970, UTC).

-**`offset`** - (adjusts the "point of view" used when producing a rendering of this point in time) timezone offset, in number of seconds.
+**`offset`** - timezone offset, in number of seconds.
   E.g. Pacific Daylight Time would be represented by (-7) * 60 * 60.
+  The sole effect of this is to
+  adjust the "point of view" used when producing a rendering of this point in time via the format() method.

 #### Methods:

 **`format(fmtDate: str, fmtTime: str)`** - Produces a string representation of either/both the date portion and/or time portion.
-Send null to the "fmt" parameter to suppress a particular portion.
+Send null to one of the "fmt" parameters to suppress a particular portion.
+Details on the supported values for the two "fmt" parameters is forthcoming.

 **`toLocal()`** - Returns a new datetime object that is identical except in that the offset has been automatically set to represent the timezone in which the virgil engine is running.

+**`toGMT()`** - Returns a new datetime object that is identical except in that the offset has been set to 0.

+**`toOffset(offset)`** - Returns a new datetime object that is identical except in that the offset has been set to the number of seconds specified via the parameter.
+E.g. to set the offset to Pacific Daylight (Summertime), use -7 * 60 * 60 as the offset.